 Second, consider the effect of a decline in local TFP.
 Low TFP lowers the average of local TFP, which lowers aggregate output and welfare.
 In addition, Glaeser and Gyourko (2005) show that housing prices drop sharply in cities that suffer from an adverse labor demand shock.
 In our framework, the decline in housing prices has two additional effects.
 First, lower housing prices lowers the price of utility, which offsets the effect of lower aggregate output on welfare.
 The drop in housing prices also lowers the local nominal wage, but as before the aggregate effect depends on whether the local nominal wage was above or below the nationwide mean.
 If the local wage is above the mean, the decline in the nominal wage potentially narrows the marginal product gap, which increases aggregate output and welfare.
 In this case, local GDP falls because of the direct effect of the decline in local TFP and the fall in the local wage.
-However, even when local output growth is negative, the net effect on aggregate output growth may well be positive if the effect of the narrowing wage dispersion is larger than the direct effect of the case in many US cities where local TFP fell.
+However, even when local output growth is negative, the net effect on aggregate output growth may well be positive if the effect of the narrowing wage dispersion is larger than the direct effect of the decline in local TFP.
+In the empirical results, we will show that this appears to have been the case in many US cities where local TFP fell.